mckfarm/metagenomics/README.md

 [Quest basics](#quest-basics) - Submitting a job, basic commands, and other programming tools
 [Metagenomics pipeline](#metagenomics-pipeline) - Steps and programs needed to turn raw data into assembled genomes
 [Other analyses](#other-analyses) - More things to do besides assembling genomes
-[Resources](#resources) - Resources for learning more about metagenomics and programming
+[Helpful tips for navigating Quest](#helpful-quest-tips) - More advanced tips for navigating and using Quest [Resources](#resources) - Resources for learning more about metagenomics and programming

 ---